digitalhumanists/corpus-services/doc/List_of_corpus_functions.md

 # Doxygen documentation

-The most recent list of validation functions can be found in Doxygen documentation of https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services
+The most recent list of validation functions can be found in the [Doxygen documentation](https://gitlab.rrz.uni-hamburg.de/corpus-services/corpus-services/-/tree/develop/doc/doxygen)

 # List of validation functions